ayrna/orca/doc/orca-tutorial-2.md

 ![Graphical representation of the Breslow index](tutorial/images/diagram-melanoma-stages.png) *Graphical representation of the Breslow index (source [1])*

 The dataset from [1] is included in this repository, in a specific [folder](/exampledata/10-fold/melanoma-5classes-abcd-100/matlab).
-The corresponding script for this tutorial, ([exampleMelanoma.m](../src/code-examples/exampleMelanoma.m)), can be found and run in the [code example](../src/code-examples).
+The corresponding script for this tutorial, ([exampleMelanoma.m](../src/code-examples/exampleMelanoma.m)), can be found and run in the [code example](../src/code-examples) folder.

 ## Loading the dataset and performing some preliminary experiments

-First, we are going to load the dataset and examine the label for some of the patterns.
+First, we will load the dataset and examine the label for some of the patterns.
 ```MATLAB
 >> trainMelanoma = load('../exampledata/10-fold/melanoma-5classes-abcd-100/matlab/train_melanoma-5classes-abcd-100.2');
 >> testMelanoma = load('../exampledata/10-fold/melanoma-5classes-abcd-100/matlab/test_melanoma-5classes-abcd-100.2');